The United States is “open for business”!

 Export Your Goods to the U.S. Duty Free with GSP

 The U.S. Generalized System of Preferences (GSP) program promotes economic growth in the developing world by providing duty-free entry to the U.S. market for goods imported from designated beneficiary developing countries.
-Approximately 3,500 different products from Pakistan are eligible to enter the United States duty-free under the GSP program.
-U.S. businesses imported $17.7 billion worth of products under the GSP program in 2015, including $180 million from Pakistan.
+Approximately 3,511 different products from Pakistan are eligible to enter the United States duty-free under the GSP program.
+U.S. businesses imported $18.5 billion worth of products under the GSP program, including $131 million from Pakistan.
 Read more about GSP eligible goods and products.

 Competitive Investment and Business Climate

-The stable U.S. government and business climate have lead to the United States topping the 2014 ATKearney Foreign Direct Investment Confidence Index.
+The stable U.S. government and business climate have led to the United States topping the 2019 ATKearney Foreign Direct Investment Confidence Index.
 Indeed, the United States is the world’s most attractive market for venture capital and private equity funding.

-Among countries with more than 10 million people, the United States is consistently ranked among the best in the world for its overall competitiveness (World Economic Forum, Global Competitiveness Report 2013-14 PDF 7.2 MB), as well as for its overall “ease of doing business.”
-(World Bank, Doing Business 2012.)
+Among countries with more than 10 million people, the United States is consistently ranked among the best in the world for its overall competitiveness ( World Economic Forum, Global Competitiveness Report 2018 PDF 7.2 MB), as well as for its overall “ease of doing business.”
+(World Bank, Doing Business 2019.)

 Highly Educated and Productive Work Force